phac-nml/mikrokondo/docs/usage/configuration.md

 QCReport {
     escherichia // Generic top level name fo the field, it is name is technically arbitrary but it nice field name keeps things organized
     {
-        search = "Escherichia coli" // The phrase that is searched for in the species_top_hit field mentioned above.
-The search is for containment so if you wanted to look for E.coli and E.albertii you could just set the value too "Escherichia" raw_average_quality = 30 // Minimum raw average quality of all bases in the sequencing data.
+        search = "Escherichia" // The phrase that is searched for in the species_top_hit field mentioned above.
+The search is for containment so if you wanted to look for E.coli and E.albertii you could just set the value to "Escherichia coli" or "Escherichia albertii" raw_average_quality = 30 // Minimum raw average quality of all bases in the sequencing data.
 This value is generated before the decontamination procedure. min_n50 = 95000 // The minimum n50 value allowed from quast max_n50 = 6000000 // The maximum n50 value allowed from quast